ferranfg/mpl-publisher/readme.txt

 - Select chapters (posts) to include in your eBook.
 - Set basic information about your book: Title, Description, Authors, ISBN, Publisher, Book Cover.
 - Download your eBook as EPUB2.0 or EPUB3.0
+- Add a widget to your sidebar to promote your book with your readers
+- Promote your book using the shortcode `[mpl]` and their available options
 - Basic filter and sort your chapters individually.
+- Add aditional book chapters and edit current content

 = Roadmap =